-- 5.4.1 Facilities for cyclists are divided into long stay and short stay spaces across the various user types on site, as per LBS and TfL's policies.
-These are supplemented by seventy nine showers and circa 500 lockers are also provided, located within easy reach of the cycle parking. - 5.4.2 Long stay cycle parking spaces and associated shower and locker provisions have been allocated across Basement Level 1.
-Short stay Sheffield stand parking has been provided at ground level and a mixture of double stacking racks, Sheffield stands and folding bike lockers are proposed at Basement Level 1 in secure access zones. - 5.4.3 The proposed development will provide a total of 1,103 long stay cycle parking spaces comprising a mixture of Sheffield stands (including a dedicated accessible cycle storage area) two tier racks and some folding bike lockers.
-The proposed arrangement in Level B1 is indicated below.
+- 5.4.1 The proposed development aspires to provide an exemplary cycle storage and changing facility. - 5.4.2 Facilities for cyclists are divided into long stay and short stay across the various users types on site, as per LBS and TfL's policies.
+Showers and lockers are also provided and located within easy reach of the cycle parking. - 5.4.3 Cycle parking spaces and associated shower and locker provisions have been allocated across ground level and Basement Level 1.
+Short stay Sheffield stand parking has been provided at ground level and a mixture of double stacking racks, Sheffield stands and folding bike lockers are proposed at Basement Level 1 in secure access zones. - 5.4.4 In total, the proposed development will provide 1,322 cycle spaces.
+Of these, 1,031 spaces will be for long-stay parking for the use of the staff with the remainder 291 spaces being allocated as short-stay spaces for visitors/customers. - 5.4.5 Access to the basement for cyclists with bikes is provided from King's Head Yard via a combined cycle stair ramp with a special conveyor system to assist.
+This is wide enough to allow two people to pass on the stairs.
+A dedicated shuttle lift will allow cyclists to return to reception once bikes have been stored.